davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Walked around Boston noting down strange graffiti like "THE POPE WENT TO COLLEGE".

 ## 1988

+May 10: Saw Fishbone and Red Hot Chili Peppers in a gym.

 Tried out for kicker on the Tennessee Vols.